8 Roadblocks of Employee Monitoring Software Onboarding

 Lastly, the ultimate questions:

-1. What is the cost of deploying the employee monitoring software?
+What is the cost of deploying the best employee time tracking software?

 The employee monitoring software isn’t just about keeping an eye on the team activities; it is also about quantifiable metrics because its impact will fall on the company balance sheet.